topo-gps/ios-manual/en/main/dashboard.rst

 Dashboard
 =========
-On the bottom of the :ref:`map screen <sec-map>` you will find the dashboard as you can see in the figure below.
+On the bottom of the :ref:`map screen <sec-main-screen>` you will find the dashboard as you can see in the figure below

 .. figure:: ../_static/dashboard1.png
    :height: 140px